-We created "Nerviz", an app to collect stress data.
+We created "Nerviz", a new approach to self-reporting stress data

 In 60 seconds

 After our initial experiments, we became interested in the collection of mental health data.
 Based on literature our hypothesis was that how people interact with their mobile phones could say something about how they feel and how stressed they are.
-We created an experimental set of minigames to test peoples fine motor skills, gross motor skills and timing to see if they relate to peoples self-reported stress levels.
+We created an experimental set of minigames to test people's fine motor skills, gross motor skills, and timing to see if they relate to their self-reported stress levels.

 I created the initial prototypes of self-reported stress levels on the map and clock using Processing.
 For the final assignment, I worked on the concept and wireframes of the mini-games.

 For the initial assignment, we got an open data set with a variety of data points about the health of a group of college students.
 Our team decided to take a hands-on approach to see what could be done with the data in the dataset, creating several smaller prototypes during the process.

 We found a set of self-reported stress levels including a location and timestamp and decided to start plotting these on a map of the campus to find the most stressed and relaxed locations on campus.
 Blue indicates a calm state while red indicates stress.

 Although there are locations on the campus that show more blue or red, it doesn't give a lot of context to the data.
 A location could be very chill in the morning and changing to very tense later in the day.
 The objective of the course was to experiment so we decided to create a separate visualization of just time.
 We started by grouping the reports at a particular hour by stress level, to get both an insight into the total amount of reports at a certain time and the distribution of stress over time.